iredmail/docs/en_US/iredmail-easy/iredmail-easy.best.practice.md

 ### Nginx

-- `/opt/iredmail/custom/nginx/custom.sh`:
-    - a bash shell script for advanced customization.
-This file will be executed every time iRedMail Easy deploys / upgrades the Nginx component.
+- `/opt/iredmail/custom/nginx/custom.sh`: a bash shell script for advanced customization.
+This file will be executed every time iRedMail Easy deploys / upgrades the Nginx.

       For example, Nginx doesn't support override existing settings by loading same parameter from another config file, in this case you should run `rm` command in this file (`custom.sh`) to remove existing config file generated by iRedMail Easy and store custom settings in another file.

 - `/opt/iredmail/custom/nginx/conf-enabled/`: additional Nginx global settings used inside `http {}` block.
     - If you want to override a parameter which is already defined in